michael-horansky/multipendulum/simulation/MANUAL.md

 ### Manual population

 Second, you create the pendulums in the experiment as instances of the _multipendulum_ class.
-The constructor takes 3 parameters:
+The constructor takes 3 arguments:
 1. my_l (array): list of lengths of the segments.
 The constructor will infer the amount of segments N from the length of this list.
 2. my_m (array): list of masses of the nodes.
 3. my_g (float): the gravitational acceleration acting on the multipendulum.

 Now you add the pendulums to the analyzers they belong to, by calling the analyzers' method add_pendulum.
-This method takes two parameters:
+This method takes 2 arguments:
 1. pendulum (multipendulum): the instance of _multipendulum_ you're adding.
 2. pendulum_name (string) [optional]: the name of the pendulum, used to mark it on plots and in filenames of exported data.
 If unspecified, the name will be "pendulum_#", where # is the current amount of pendulums added to the analyzer, which increments by 1 with each time this method's called.

 ### Automatic parameter-space population

 Alternatively, you can skip the pendulum creation and addition and call the analyzer's method populate_parameter_space.
 This method creates a population of pendulums whose parameters l, m, g span the ranges provided.
-This method takes 4 parameters:
+This method takes 4 arguments:
 1. l_space (array of tuples or floats): list of tuples of length N, where the i-th element is a tuple in the form (start, end, amount[, pivot=0]), where _start_ is the lower boundary on the value of l_i, _end_ is the upper boundary, and _amount_ is the number of values we consider on this interval.
 If a single number is presented instead of the tuple, then l_i only takes this value and doesn't vary in the population.
 If pivot_expansion is flagged, then _pivot_ marks the index of the pivot value in the produced linspace.
 2. m_space (array of tuples or floats): the same as l_space, but for masses of the nodes, so the i-th element describes the space of m_i.
 3. g_space (tuple or float): if a tuple in the form (start, end, amount[, pivot=0]), g will take values from _start_ to _end_ with _amount_ datapoints.
 If a float, g always takes the value of the float.
 If pivot_expansion is flagged, _pivot_ marks the index of the pivot value in the produced linspace.